mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 There are sort of three kinds of obtaining and getting.
 Obtaining is to obtain and complete something.
 That is a characteristic of conditioned element: to get and complete.
 There are three kinds of getting and completing.

-[One] is, you can sow a seed of the truth.
+One is, you can sow a seed of the truth.
 Even though your body and mind exist in the [dualistic](glossary#dualistic) world, you can sow a seed.
 A seed is completely a seed, not [prāpti](glossary#prāpti); seed.

-And also, [second], you can manifest; your actions are actualized.
+And also, [second,] you can manifest; your actions are actualized.
 In other words, you can manifest your actions in your daily living.
 That is complete [prāpti](glossary#prāpti).
 Even though you are in the [dualistic](glossary#dualistic) world, you can complete [Buddha](glossary#buddha)’s world right now, right here, actualized in your daily living.
 This is the second obtaining and completion.

 On the other hand is seed.
 You don’t actualize, but you can sow a seed.
 For instance, [shikantaza](glossary#shikantaza) ... in the shikantaza, all [delusions](glossary#delusion) drop off and you don’t understand.
 But, if you do [zazen](glossary#zazen), anyway you can sow a seed – in your mind, in your life.
 But it doesn’t appear.
 No. But, someday.
 If you do it, if you really do zazen, using perfectly your body, fitting into zazen, at that time it’s actualization of zazen itself.
 So even though you don’t understand, you gain something and complete something, as a truth.
 Even though you are in the [dualistic](glossary#dualistic) world, you can do this.

-The third one is, you are completely not interested. *[He chuckles.]* [You say,] “Well, Katagiri says [zazen](glossary#zazen) is important, so alright, let’s try to do zazen, you know how it is at Zen Center.”
+The third one is, you are completely not interested. *[He chuckles.]* You say, “Well, Katagiri says [zazen](glossary#zazen) is important, so alright, let’s try to do zazen, you know how it is at Zen Center.”
 This is zazen, but it doesn’t appear.
 You can plant a seed.
 But someday, somewhere, real zazen will grow.
 So this is another opportunity, or possibility.

 ##### 44:00